tsackton/taelgarverse/docs/history/historical-realms/urtzabala.md

 </div>

-Urtzabala was the vast wetlands, home to many large [lizardfolk](<../../creatures/species/lizardfolk.md>) communities, that covered much what is now the [Western Gulf](<../../gazetteer/greater-sembara/western-gulf.md>), along with the lowlands that later became the [Enst](<../../gazetteer/greater-sembara/rivers/wistel-enst-watershed/enst.md>) and [Wistel](<../../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) river valleys.
+Urtzabala was the vast wetlands, home to many large [lizardfolk](<../../creatures/species/lizardfolk.md>) communities, that covered much of what is now the [Western Gulf](<../../gazetteer/greater-sembara/western-gulf.md>), along with the lowlands that later became the [Enst](<../../gazetteer/greater-sembara/rivers/wistel-enst-watershed/enst.md>) and [Wistel](<../../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) river valleys.

 The [Ozabal](<../../gazetteer/greater-sembara/ozabal.md>) and [Latazaro](<../../gazetteer/greater-sembara/latazaro.md>) swamps are surviving remnants of Urtzabala.